mleise/livesplit_overlay/README.md

 ## How To Install It?

 Download ReShade ⚠️ _**with full add-on support**_ ⚠️ from its [Download section](https://reshade.me/#download).
 It will warn you that it is intended for single-player games only.
 During installation you will be asked to "Select add-ons to install".
-Look for the "LiveSplit Overlay by mleise" in the list.
+Look for the "LiveSplit Overlay" in the list.
 When you launch your game now, the LiveSplit window should be rendered into the top-left corner.

 You can also manually load the latest version of the add-on from the "Releases" panel to the right of this page.
 Just extract `livesplit_overlay.addon32` (for 32-bit games) and `livesplit_overlay.addon64` (for 64-bit games) to where the game's executable resides.